AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

 ## Configure access to Hadoop 2.1 {#configure-access-to-hadoop}

-Connecting to an Hadoop external database in FDA requires the following configurations on the Adobe Campaign server.
+For more information on how to configure your Hadoop external database in FDA, refer to this [article](https://helpx.adobe.com/campaign/kb/access-hadoop-2.html).

 ### For Windows {#for-windows}